3 minute QWISO extraction

-A quick note on Isopropyl Alcohol: The higher purity of alcohol that is used, the lower amount of water-soluble materials will be pulled into your product.
+A quick note on Isopropyl Alcohol: The higher purity of alcohol that is used, the lower amount of water-soluble materials will be pulled into your product during your QWISO.
 70% Isopropyl Alcohol, available at the grocery store, is 30% water so you will pull much more water solubles using this strength versus a 99.9% ISO.
 Also, properly cured and stored cannabis will have between 10-15% water content as well.

-Using a low strength 70% ISO will absorb way more unwanted impurities, making your final product far “dirtier” because of the water solubles that were pulled into the mix.
+Using a low strength 70% Isopropyl Alcohol for your QWISO will absorb way more unwanted impurities, making your final product far “dirtier” because of the water solubles that were pulled into the mix.
 More water also means a longer evaporation process.
 For the absolute best results, spring for the 99.9% Isopropyl Alcohol – your final product will be night and day better.

 Getting Good Alcohol